 The CHNA team identified and interviewed 28 subject matter experts as key informants in Aug. and Sept.
 2024 via Zoom.
-These stakeholders and experts included medical providers, policy officials, community leaders and Arkansas Children's senior leadership.
+These stakeholders and experts included medical providers, policy officials, Arkansas Children's senior leadership and community leaders, who often had a statewide lens and could speak to key issues in Arkansas or Oklahoma.
+Eighteen percent of stakeholders interviewed had specific expertise relevant to the ACNW community.
 The team developed questions to probe potential pediatric health needs that the key informant may have identified through their work or area of expertise.
-Additionally, key informants had the opportunity to share other concerns about Arkansas children and their health and quality of life.
+Additionally, key informants had the opportunity to share other concerns about children in the region and their health and quality of life.

 Boyette completed an initial analysis of the interviews by identifying key themes that emerged throughout all conversations.
 They organized the interview notes in a spreadsheet to quantify the frequency and depth of concerns for each need.
 That analysis confirmed overlapping issues, primarily related to barriers to accessing quality medical care.
-Boyette provided a summary of findings from the interviews to the ACH team, including quotes from key informants that illustrated the common perspectives across most of the interviews.
+Boyette provided a summary of findings from the interviews to the Arkansas Children's team, including quotes from key informants that illustrated the common perspectives across most of the interviews.

-- All key informants discussed access to services and preventive care, with much of the discussion centered on a shortage of health care professionals and the link to health care deserts in many rural areas of the state. - There were significant needs identified in behavioral and mental health, including a serious shortage of trained professionals to meet the needs. - Discussions related to insurance coverage focused primarily on the number of people dropped from Medicaid coverage and the need to ensure that the system of qualifying and retaining coverage is manageable. - Informants mentioned expanding home visiting and parent education programs as potential positive steps toward addressing child maltreatment and maternal and infant health. - Additionally, all interviewees mentioned the role financial resources and poverty play across all health needs and how this affects children's health.
+- All key informants discussed access to services and preventive care, with much of the discussion centered around a shortage of health care professionals and the link to health care deserts in many rural areas of the state. - There were significant needs identified in behavioral and mental health, including a serious shortage of trained professionals to meet the needs. - Discussions related to insurance coverage focused primarily on the number of people dropped from Medicaid coverage and the need to ensure that the system of qualifying and retaining coverage is manageable. - Informants mentioned expanding home visiting and parent education programs as potential positive steps toward addressing child maltreatment and maternal and infant health. - Additionally, all interviewees mentioned the role financial resources and poverty play across all health needs and how this affects children's health.
 They discussed new dimensions of financial hardship, including the concept of individuals and families experiencing economic hardship though living just above the federal poverty level (FPL), known as ALICE (Asset Limited, Income Constrained, Employed).